CovertLab/WholeCellEcoliRelease/docs/update-sisyphus-server.md

 * Update the apt packages

       sudo apt-get update
-      sudo apt-get upgrade
-      sudo apt autoremove
+      sudo apt-get upgrade  # if "Resource temporarily unavailable", wait and try again sudo apt autoremove
       sudo reboot

-  then ssh to it again and stop the service again.
+  then `ssh` to it again and `sudo systemctl stop` the service again.

 * Trim the service journal so we don't keep seeing old failures and junk when using `sudo journalctl -u sisyphus` or `sudo journalctl -u sisyphus -f` on the